bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 - **Larry McMurchie and Carl Ebeling, “PathFinder: A Negotiation-Based Performance-Driven Router for FPGAs,” in *Proceedings of the Third International ACM Symposium on Field-Programmable Gate Arrays (FPGA ’95)*.**
   PathFinder introduces the negotiated-congestion routing scheme that basically every serious FPGA router still builds on.
 The OrthoRoute autorouter used to design the backplane borrows this idea wholesale: routes compete for overused resources, costs get updated, and the system iterates toward a legal routing.
 The difference is that PathFinder works on configurable switch matrices inside an FPGA; here, the same logic is being applied to a 32-layer Manhattan lattice on a 17,000-pad PCB and run on a GPU.

+- **G. Peter Lepage, "[Lattice QCD for Novices](https://arxiv.org/abs/hep-lat/0506036)," *Proceedings of HUGS 98*, edited by J.L.
+Goity, World Scientific (2000); arXiv:hep-lat/0506036.**
+  A practical introduction to lattice QCD with working code.
+Feynman's original Connection Machine QCD program—written in a parallel Basic dialect he invented and hand-simulated—doesn't survive, but the algorithm is standard Wilson action lattice gauge theory.
+Lepage's paper provides the actual implementation.
+This is the benchmark: if my machine can run a simplified version of what Feynman was trying to do in 1985, it's not just a replica.

 [back](../)